tommycs127/yumcha/README.md

 ## 🙏 Acknowledgments

-This project implements romanization and phonetic standards developed by linguists and language communities, whose foundational work made this project possible.
+This project implements transcription and phonetic standards developed by linguists and language communities, whose foundational work made this project possible.

 ## 📜 License